 - A. Using the 5 randomly selected employees/officials from procedure #9A under "Payroll and Personnel" above obtain ethics documentation from management, and: - i.
-Observe whether the documentation demonstrates each employee/official completed one hour of ethics training during the fiscal period. - There were no exceptions noted as a result of applying this procedure. - ii.
-Observe whether the entity maintains documentation which demonstrates each employee and official were notified of any changes to the entity's ethics policy during the fiscal period, as applicable. - There were no exceptions noted as a result of applying this procedure.
+Observe whether the documentation demonstrates each employee/official completed one hour of ethics training during the fiscal period. - There were no exceptions noted in the previous year; therefore, this procedure is not applicable. - ii.
+Observe whether the entity maintains documentation which demonstrates each employee and official were notified of any changes to the entity's ethics policy during the fiscal period, as applicable. - There were no exceptions noted in the previous year; therefore, this procedure is not applicable. - B. Inquire and/or observe whether the agency has appointed an ethics designee as required by the R.S.
+42:1170.